theSafdarAwan/find-extender.nvim/README.md

 After pressing any of these commands, now you have to type `2` characters rather than `1` to go to next match.

+## Commands

+There are three commands available.

+- FindExtenderDisable
+- FindExtenderEnable
+- FindExtenderToggle

 ## 🚀 Usage